Kria™ KR260 Robotics Starter Kit

 Figure: Test PMOD pins when MUX is set to SW trigger

-The talker application will generate a packet which will trigger the Publisher1 pin in the figure above.
-When the packet is received on Board2 the listener application will trigger the Listner1 pin.
+The talker application generates a packet, which triggers the Publisher1 pin in the previous figure.
+When the packet is received on Board2, the listener application triggers the Listener1 pin.
 Measure the time difference between Channel1 and Channel2 of the scope to find out the latency.
 It is ideally found to be between 80us to 160us.

 • Start listener on Board2